Examples#

-Tape operator example
+Tape operator example#

 Step 1

 Create a new role for the tape operator.
-Let’s call it TapeOperator role.
-To do it, please go to Page: Security => Tab: Roles => Button: Create new role.
-In the role field you can select resources that in this case are just pages where this tape operator user will have access.
-They can be the following:
+Let’s call it TapeOperator.
+Go to Page: Security => Tab: Roles => Button: Create new role.
+In the role form, select the resources, which in this case are the pages where the tape operator will have access.
+They can be:

 Step 2